angular-schule/website-articles/blog/2020-01-everything-github/README.md

 The easiest way to grant access to the repository is to implement this with tokens.
-Tokens can be used instead of a password for Git over HTTPS (*this is what we want to do*), or can be used to authenticate to the GitHub API (*angular-cli-ghpages is right now not using the GitHub API at all*).
+Tokens can be used instead of a password for Git over HTTPS (*this is what we want to do*), or can be used to authenticate to the GitHub API (*angular-cli-ghpages right now does not use the GitHub API at all*).

 > **⚠️ Warning:** Treat tokens like passwords and keep them secret.
 Always use tokens as environment variables instead of hardcoding them into your code!

-At GitHub there are several types of tokens, which we have to carefully distinguish.
+At GitHub there are several types of tokens, which we have to distinguish carefully.
 The following two are relevant for us:

-* **`GH_TOKEN` / Personal access token** – As the name suggests, personal access tokens grant rights that a particular user has.
+* **`GH_TOKEN` / Personal access token:** As the name suggests, personal access tokens grant rights that a particular user has.
     In order to prevent the release of too many rights, the range of features can be limited with so-called "scopes".
-    Furthermore, scopes can not grant any additional permission beyond that which the user already has.
+    Furthermore, scopes can not grant any additional permission beyond those the user already has.
     Read more about the [available scopes here](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/#available-scopes).
     We will need the `repo` access scope, which grants **access to all** private and public repositories.
     The use of such a token is dangerous, because it's always possible that potentially someone with bad intentions could gain access to the token.
 In this case, the evil person would gain more rights than we should actually release  – because for the deployment we only need write access to one repo and not all of them.
     In many projects this token is stored in an environment variable called `GH_TOKEN` or sometimess `PERSONAL_TOKEN`.

-* **`GITHUB_TOKEN` / Installation access token** – GitHub provides this kind of token to authenticate on behalf of GitHub Actions.
+* **`GITHUB_TOKEN` / Installation access token:** GitHub provides this kind of token to authenticate on behalf of GitHub Actions.
   When you enable GitHub Actions, GitHub automatically installs a GitHub App on your repository, and makes this "installation access token" available as a secret.
   This is great because there is no need to set up anything extra.
   Furthermore, the token's permissions are **limited to the repository** that contains the workflow.
   The installation access token expires after 60 minutes.
   GitHub fetches a token for each job, before the job begins.
-  This is pretty awesome, because the possibilities are very limited, which a malicious person could take advantage of.
+  This is pretty awesome, because there are very limited possibilities of what a malicious person could take advantage of.
 For more information, see "[Authenticating with the GITHUB_TOKEN](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token)".

-* **Git via SSH** – As already mentioned, GitHub recommends [HTTPS](https://help.github.com/en/github/using-git/which-remote-url-should-i-use).
+* **Git via SSH:** As already mentioned, GitHub recommends [HTTPS](https://help.github.com/en/github/using-git/which-remote-url-should-i-use).
     Of course, we could ignore this advice and save a private key as a secret and use this to authenticate via SSH.
-    But this key would still be bound to one user and would grant write access to all repositories of the user, too.
+    However, this key would still be bound to one user and would grant write access to all repositories of the user, too.
     We do not recommend this option at all, because it's really not very common to maintain public keys on GitHub like one does this with tokens that were at least designed for the purpose of rights management...

-In a perfect world the GITHUB_TOKEN would do all the work for us.
+In a perfect world the `GITHUB_TOKEN` would do all the work for us.
-But for **public** repositories it doesn't have authorization to create any successive events, such as GitHub Pages builds.
+However, for **public** repositories it doesn't have authorization to create any successive events, such as GitHub Pages builds.
 This means, we can actually push to our `gh-pages` branch using the `GITHUB_TOKEN` and all the changes would be visible in version control.
-But this would NOT spawn a GitHub Pages build so that the website would not change at all ([see issue #73](https://github.com/angular-schule/angular-cli-ghpages/issues/73#issuecomment-527405699) and [this comment](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/m-p/27454/highlight/true#M302)).
+But this would NOT trigger a GitHub Pages build so that the website would not change at all ([see issue #73](https://github.com/angular-schule/angular-cli-ghpages/issues/73#issuecomment-527405699) and [this comment](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/m-p/27454/highlight/true#M302)).
 To further confuse the situation, however, for **private repositories** the token works as desired...

 **TL;DR**